hacdias/fintracts/docs/status.md

 ```

 Adding more things imply adding a lot new tokens and make the files barely readable.
 Besides, the ocamllex has a limit of tokens due to the automata reaching the maximum number of states.
 The alternative is to build a hash table but that also requires to separate words instead of constructions: for example "Signed by" (SIGNED_BY) would need to be separated in "Signed" (SIGNED) and "by" (BY).
 We'd need to almost manually define all the vocabulary.
 We can also generate the vocabulary from text templates: we give a text template and generate a table with all the words.
 It feels a bit painful, but possible.

+There's also the issue that we might want to differentiate "And" from "and", which would be harder if we have to define all tokens.
+We can also just convert to lower case and let the contract be case insensitive.